 In order to provide additional information to the Town regarding the effects of the recommended change in rates for water and wastewater service, an analysis to illustrate the impact for a typical residential customer (considered as one EDU or unit) was prepared.
-This is also comparative to the usage characteristics of the Multi-Family customer class (while these customers are master metered, on a per unit basis are representative to the single-family customer class and represent the largest class in terms of EDUs served by the Town).
+This is also comparative to the usage characteristics of the Multi-family customer class (while these customers are master metered, on a per unit basis are representative to the single-family customer class and represent the largest class in terms of EDUs served by the Town).
 The average multi-family residential unit (the majority of the residential units are classified as multi-family) is billed approximately 6,000 gallons per month for water service metered at the customer premise.
 The typical or average single-family residential customer used approximately 30,000 gallons per month.
 It should be noted that the Town renders water and wastewater bills to the residential class on a bi-monthly basis; a monthly comparison is presented since most utilities bill at this frequency level in the State.
 The effect of the proposed rate adjustments for Fiscal Year 2020 for the average multi-family and single-family residential customer would be as follows:

 Combined Water and Wastewater Bill Increase Residential Customer Presented on a MONTHLY Basis [1]

-Multi-Family Single-Family

-At 6,000 Gallons At 15,000 Gallons
+Multi-family At 6,000 Gallons Single-family At 15,000 Gallons

-Existing 2020 Rates \$53.28 \$74.96
+Existing 2021 Rates \$54.87 \$86.33

-Proposed Increase - 2021 Rates [2] 64.52 107.81
+Proposed Increase - 2021 Rates [2] 62.77 106.28

 Increase in Monthly Bill:

-Amount \$13.44 \$32.85
+Amount \$7.90 \$19.95

-Percent 21.09% 43.82%
+Percent 14.40% 23.11%